preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/index.rst

 System
 =============
-Here, the following can be set in Omnia 6.11:
+Here, the following can be set in Omnia 6.11 and earlier:

 .. image:: system-settings-new9.png